chelseakomlo/merkle/README.md

 ### Todo
 1. Test against other vectors
-2. Accept different data types?
+2. Add licence
-3. Add licence
+3. Benchmark
-4. Benchmark
+4. Add verification method on a proof